-Who, Where and WhenIpswich Junior Chess Club restarted in 2016, after a break of 5 years.
-We provide a friendly environment for young people aged 6-16 to learn and play chess.
+Who, Where and WhenIpswich Junior Chess Club provides a friendly environment for young people aged 6-16 to learn and play chess.
 The emphasis is on informality and enjoyment, but there is also coaching and competition.

 Participants pay £2 per person (siblings are £1 for larger families), each week, although there may be an option to pay subs for half a term or the whole term in one go, with a small discount.
 Parents should be prepared to stay with their children until they have been settled into the club, or for all 8yr olds and younger, and will of course be welcome to help out and play.
 For more information please get in touch via our email address firstname.lastname@example.org.

 Useful club documents: 1) Bronze grading; 2) Silver grading; 3) Gold grading; 4) How to record chess moves

 We take Child Protection and Safeguarding seriously.
 See our current policy here.

 Club Dates for remainder of 2023

 Dates in the run up to Xmas are: